mui/material-ui/docs/pages/blog/date-pickers-stable-v5.md

 ## Evolution of the community

-With all those changes, we wondered if the community has been interested by the new versions.
+With all those changes, we wondered if the community has been interested in the new versions.

-From npm download statistics, less than 40% of the community is still using a version shared with `@mui/lab` (versions alpha.0 and alpha.1).
+According to npm download data, less than 40% of the community still uses the versions in `@mui/lab` (alpha.0 and alpha.1).
-So a big part of you already did the migration from `@mui/lab`.
+So a significant share has already migrated.

-And the adoption speed accros versions is very encouraging.
+And the adoption speed across versions is very encouraging.
-Over 40% of users are already using the beta version.
+Over 40% of users are already using the beta versions.

 <img src="/static/blog/date-pickers-stable-v5/date-picker-versions.png" style="width: 796px; margin-top: 16px; margin-bottom: 2px;" alt="Evolution of downloaded version of @mui/x-data-pickers" />
 <p class="blog-description" style="text-align: center;">Relative distribution of `@mui/x-date-pickers` versions between June and August.</p>